qlik-product-success/qseow-auto-log-collector/README.md

 The `autoLogCollector.ps1` script can be used to automate the process of collecting logs from Qlik Sense Enterprise on Windows and uploading them to Qlik Support.
 This can be useful to streamline reoccurring (daily) log uploads for complex investigations.

-The log collection is triggered in the same way as when it is run manually from [QMC > Log collector](https://help.qlik.com/en-US/sense-admin/Subsystems/DeployAdministerQSE/Content/Sense_DeployAdminister/QSEoW/Administer_QSEoW/Managing_QSEoW/log-collector.htm), through the Qlik Sense Repository service on the node where the script is executed.
+The log collection is triggered in the same way as when it is run manually from [QMC > Log collector](https://help.qlik.com/en-US/sense-admin/Subsystems/DeployAdministerQSE/Content/Sense_DeployAdminister/QSEoW/Administer_QSEoW/Managing_QSEoW/log-collector.htm), through the Qlik Sense Repository service (QRS) on the node where the script is executed.
 The extracted log file ZIP archive is automatically uploaded to the Qlik Support file share path referred to in the related support case.

 This script enables scheduled log collection and automatic upload of Qlik Sense Enterprise logs to Qlik Support.